XpiritCommunityEvents/HOL/migration.md

       [--credentials-file=CREDENTIALS_FILE]                                  # The file containing the credentials to use.
       [--no-telemetry], [--no-no-telemetry]                                  # Boolean value to disallow telemetry.
 ```

-You now either run a migration from the commandline with input arguments or make changes to the file called .env.local in the valet folder.
-Currently there are no options in there, for this lab you can add the following parameters:
+## Run an audit on the existing Azure DevOps project
+to run valet commands we need to pass in the arguments at each command or we can set up a file called .env.local.
+We provided this file already in the valet folder.
+It is most convinient to use this file and only fill in the missing details for Azure DevOps and for GitHub.
+Add the following parameters to the file:
 ```
 AZURE_DEVOPS_ACCESS_TOKEN=<token will be provided>
 AZURE_DEVOPS_PROJECT=TailWindTraders